 “We need to reconceptualize what it means to learn to read and who is responsible for its success if we are going to deal with the problem.” – Dr. Russ Whitehurst, Director of the Institute of Education Sciences, Assistant Secretary of Education with the U.S. Department of Education (COTC Interview)

 In the near future, kids will learn to read in profoundly more neurologically efficient and emotionally safe ways.
-In the near future, the majority of kids, including dyslexic kids, will learn to read without ever being taught (in any way resembling the ways kids are taught today).
+In the near future, the majority of kids, including dyslexic kids, will learn to read without being taught (in any way resembling the ways kids are taught today).
 Instead, their every interaction with every word on every device (phones, tablets, computers, TV sets, augmented reality glasses, etc.) will be supported by “virtual” reading teachers and reference librarians – by “learning-guide bots” that are always tracking alongside their minds and instantly ready to help.
 Should a learner stumble reading an unfamiliar word, the helpers immediately appear to support and guide them.
-I am not talking about reading to them, rather scaffolding their learning to read at a level and in ways currently inconceivable to those whose minds are trapped in two dimensional static orthography.
-If you are having trouble imagining what I am talking about, click on any word on this page (and keep clicking it until the box turns green)!
+I am not talking about reading to them, rather scaffolding their learning to read at a level and in ways currently inconceivable to those whose minds are trapped in two-dimensional static orthography.
+If you are having trouble imagining what I am talking about, click on any word on this page, look carefully the letters, and then click it again!

 The beginnings of what I am describing is available now and it’s free for you, your children, your students, and your school: https://mlc.learningstewards.org/